jaubin/eos_build_tools/README.md

 # How to build the image by yourself

 The build will *not* work on Windows.
 For macOS I cannot guarantee.
-The build is known to work with Debian.
+The build is known to work with Debian and will also probably work with any other Linux distro since it does not use Debian specific stuff.

 ## Prerequisites